 Prepare the Stuffing

 - Take ripened avocados, cut them in half, and scoop the pulp into a wide bowl.
-Add lime juice and salt and mash well with a fork.

-For Fruit Pani
+For Pani

 Assemble Puri